codeday/labs-gql/src/email/templates/matchTeamIntro.md

 {{ join (names project.students) '/' }} (students), and {{ join (names project.mentors) '/'}} (mentors) --

 Welcome to CodeDay Labs!
-We have placed you in a team, working on this project:
+We have placed you together in a team, working on this project:

 <blockquote>{{ project.description }}</blockquote>

-**Your next step is to set up your first meeting.
-Mentors, can you please send a calendar schedule link.**
+**NEXT STEPS:**

+- **Mentors:** Can you please send a When2meet (or other calendar scheduling link) for the first meeting?
+- **Students:** Introduce yourself, and then [log into your dashboard](https://labs.codeday.org/dash) to view your assignments for onboarding week.

 <div>
 <div style="color: #484848;">--<br />The CodeDay Labs Team</div>